Apply for an Award

 Every year, the Model Practices Program honors and recognizes outstanding local public health practices and shares them through the Model Practices Database.
 By submitting a practice, local health departments contribute to the overall improvement of public health through effective evidence-based initiatives.

-The 2022 Model Practices Program award winners were recently honored at the 2022 NACCHO 360 Conference in Atlanta, Georgia.
+Annually, the Model Practices Program award winners are recognized at NACCHO360.
 Learn more about the Model Practices Program by visiting the Model Practices webpage.

 About the Award